MileHacker Logo

 Farm Visits

-Direct interaction with food producers is possible in rural areas surrounding the city, on specialized arrangements.
+Direct interaction with food producers can be done in rural areas surrounding the city, on specialized arrangements.